jfioasd/minigolf/README.md

 The entire stack is implicitly outputted after the program.

-Specifically, the for loop executes the code with `n` as the current iteration variable; it has no side effects.
+Specifically, the map loop executes the code with `n` as the current iteration variable; it has no side effects.

-However, the map loop `_ ... ;` pops TOS after each iteration, and pushes a list of each popped item after the loop.
+map pops TOS after each iteration, and pushes a list of each popped item after the loop.

 Since it's terrible at pushing constants, I've added a lot of 1-byte constants into minigolf (which hopefully makes it easier to program in).
 These constants can be found within the source code.